 When comparing ADP vs. Paychex, the number of integrations supported by each is one of the most significant differences.
 This may not matter as much if you’re looking for a payroll and HR overhaul.
 But if you want to keep your accounting or time tracking software, this could be a deal-breaker.

 ADP can mesh with many major accounting programs, such as QuickBooks and Wave, as well as many attendance and enterprise resource applications.
 Since small businesses negotiate custom deals with ADP, they have been known to be accommodating with integration requests from their customers.

-Which Is Best For My Business Needs: Paychex Or ADP?
+Which Is Better For My Business: ADP Or Paychex?